 3. Break Old Habits

 If the majority of your employees have been with your company since the beginning, you may have developed habits that you never even consider changing — but they may not be optimal for your business.
-Bringing in an outside perspective can mix things up and push you to take risks.
+Inviting fresh perspectives in business can mix things up and push you to take risks.
 Whereas some ideas may not work out, others could have big payoffs.

 4. Benefit from Experience